James Robinson (basketball, born 1994)

-James Robinson (born March 4, 1994) is an American professional basketball player who last played for Igokea of the Adriatic League.
+James Robinson (born March 4, 1994) is an American basketball coach and former player who is currently an assistant coach at Old Dominion University.
 He played college basketball for the University of Pittsburgh before playing professionally in Bosnia, Germany and Israel.

 Early life and college career

 Robinson attended DeMatha Catholic High School in Hyattsville, Maryland, where he won more games (120) than any player in the school's history and lost only one home game.
 As a senior, Robinson was named First Team All-MET by the Washington Post after averaging 11.2 points, 8.0 rebounds and 6.4 assists per game.
-He also led DeMatha to a 30-6 overall record, 15-3 WCAC record, No. 1 state ranking and No. 11 national ranking by USA Today.
+He also led DeMatha to a 30–6 overall record, 15-3 WCAC record, No. 1 state ranking and No. 11 national ranking by USA Today.

 Robinson played college basketball for the University of Pittsburgh's Panthers, where he averaged 10.2 points, 3.1 rebounds, 5 assists and 1.1 steals per game in his senior year.
 He finished his college career as the ACC leader in career assist-to-turnover ratio (3.56:1) and among the Pittsburgh all-time leaders in assists (10th - 438) and free throw percentage (fifth - .808).